manuelhb14/cake_uni_transaction_bot/readme.md

 # Uniswap/PancakeSwap transaction bot

-Bot to buy, sell, check price of token listed on Uniswap or PancakeSwap.
+Bot to buy, sell, check the price of token listed on Uniswap or PancakeSwap.

 Will be added to PyPi in the future.